giuspen/cherrytree/README.md

 Then, after cloning, run in the top folder `./cherrytree` or `python2 cherrytree`.

+NOTE: The dictionaries for the spellcheck have packages names like hunspell-it, hunspell-fr, ...

 ### Installation
 Look at [giuspen.com/cherrytree/#downl](https://www.giuspen.com/cherrytree/#downl) for available installers.